The College of Animal Welfare Learner Journey

-Once you have completed your leadership and management qualification you can join the Institute of Leadership and Management (ILM) as a member.
+Once you have completed your leadership and management qualification you can join the ILM as a member.
 There are three levels of membership; which level you can join will depend on your qualification and work experience.

 Veterinary nursing and animal care students

 You may wish to look for employment in the animal care or veterinary sector once you have finished your course.
 There are a number of online jobs sites that can help you in your search.
 We can also help with CV writing, college references and interview techniques.